YikeShen/yikeshen.github.io/_pages/JOIN.md

 * Curriculum vitae
 * Contact information for 2 references (including names, affiliations, and emails)
 * Unofficial transcripts (International students please translate your transcripts into English, except for applicants from China)

+#### Please note, all incomplete or spam email applications will not be considered.